How to Organise An ‘Invite a Friend to Church’ Sunday

 You could prepare a social event within a week or two of the first Sunday and have invites ready for that.
 Tell people about your home groups to help them to get plugged in to the life of your church through relationships and connections.
 Show off your church’s children’s work or activities in the community.

-Whether your church is 50, 150 or 250 people, I know this live event is really going to help you get your church unstuck.
+Whether your currently at 50, 500 or 1,000 people, I know Church Fuel will help get your church unstuck.

 Scroll down and share your comments below.